Luminate-Lumx/Retail3/docs/docs/setup/prerequisites.md

 -   Have a unix-like environment (Linux, macOS, WSL, etc). 💻
 -   [Git](https://git-scm.com/) - Git is a distributed version control system. 🌐
 -   [Docker / Docker compose](https://docs.docker.com/get-docker/) - Docker is a platform for building, running, and shipping applications.
 Docker Compose is a tool for defining and running multi-container Docker applications. 🐳
--   A wallet or a wallet provider to interact with the blockchain.
-You can use, for example: [Metamask](https://metamask.io/). 👛
+-   A Wallet with some testnet ETH to deploy the contracts. 💰
+-   A project on [lumx protocol API](https://docs.lumx.io/get-started/introduction) to get the required Access Tokens. 🔑
 -   An account on [Alchemy](https://www.alchemy.com/) and [Pinata](https://pinata.cloud/) to get the required API keys. 🔑

 ## Project 📂